hoffa/clingy/README.md

 # clingy

 Convenience script for Clang formatter and linter.
+Only requires `clang-format` and `clang-tidy`.

 ## Install